tamphh/scrapbook/database/re-ordering_items.md

 | 2  | task 2 | 3         | 1           |
 | 3  | task 3 | 4         | 1           |

-We need to move ```task 3``` to position between 1st & 2nd, from [Stern–Brocot tree](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree), the mediant value for 2/1 & 3/1 is 5/2, them update record, we'll end with:
+We need to move ```task 3``` to position between 1st & 2nd, from [Stern–Brocot tree](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree), the mediant value for 2/1 & 3/1 is 5/2, then update record, we'll finish with:

 | id | name   | numerator | denominator |
 |----|--------|-----------|-------------|